 This report is designed to provide details about where your water comes from, what it contains and how it compares to standards set by regulatory agencies.
 This report is a snapshot of last year's water quality.
 This year your tap water met all USEPA and state drinking water health standards.
 Our system safeguards its groundwater supply and we are able to report that we had no violation of a contaminant level or any other water quality standard.
-This report summarizes the quality of water we provided last year, including details about where your water comes from, what it contains and how it compares to standards set by regulatory agencies.
 For a copy of this report, more information or for any questions relating to your drinking water, you may contact: